3 Steps to Handle Team Conflicts

 Differences between team members can be useful as it offers more input into a situation which can provide stronger projects and team relationships.
 Different perspectives can enhance the growth of the team members and increase the success of a project.
 It creates energy and engagement of team members.

 Where it becomes a conflict is when there is no resolution in place to handle differences, and the people have broken the bond, and no one is willing to collaborate to create a solution.
-If your team members can’t find a solution to the issue, you will need to facilitate the solution with their participation.
+If your team members can’t find a solution to the issue, you will need to facilitate the resolution with their participation.
 The workplace can become toxic if the manager doesn’t step in to help team members resolve their issues.

 Conflict in the workplace is inevitable in that people working together eight hours each day will not agree with each other, will find certain styles of communication to be offensive, will feel someone doesn’t listen to them and will have different perspectives than others.
 All this can happen in one day.